 23: “Top Floor” (Sweet Home)

 Sweet Home doesn’t have much in terms of subtle and disturbing tracks despite being one of the first horror games.
 The lobby theme you hear when you first start up the game is ominous but also a bit too on the melodic side to be seriously unsettling, and most of the music goes more for “scary” or “tense” rather than disturbing, albeit invoking enough of both feelings.
-The “Lobby theme” that plays when you first start the game is ominous, but it almost feels cartoonishly so using whistley hi notes the stretch out; almost stereotypical.

 In contrast, the “Top Floor” theme that you hear when entering the game’s second area sounds far more serious and tense.
 You have a a repeating chord that resembles an alarm siren signifying a constant sense of danger.
 It is fitting since you are inside a possessed house filled with demons and supernatural beings, and there are no phoenix downs in Sweet Home; death is permanent.
 Sweet Home is often cited as one of the first survival horror games and as the spiritual predecessor to the first Resident Evil.
 While it may be lacking in actual legit scares, it is no slouch in the atmosphere department with songs like this.

 22: “H Scene” (Monster Girl Quest!)
 (TW: Reference to rape)